 Some drops or ointments contain ingredients that can cause irritation or to which you may have an allergic reaction.
 Tell your doctor if you know which ingredients cause irritation or to which you have an allergic reaction.

 A clean finger or sterile cotton swab can be used to apply drops or ointments to the lashes, lid margins, or around the eye.
 Sterile cotton swabs can be purchased in drug stores and online.

-Prescriptions for most antibiotics are readily available at most drug stores or may be ordered for you from a compounding pharmacy such as Leiter’s Compounding Pharmacy in California.
+Prescriptions for most antibiotics are readily available at most drug stores or may be ordered for you from a compounding pharmacy such as O’Brien Pharmacy in Kansas.